reed-mcdaniel-716/roll_with_the_punches_ecommerce/README.md

 ## Tips

 - To test API locally with Postman, grab the `$GITHUB_TOKEN` via the cli in the Codespace, and set it as `X-Github-Token` header in your Postman requests

+- db should only be acessible to external IPs during development